solson/oos/README.markdown

 Debugging oos
 -------------

-I have also created a script to run bochs listening for a remote gdb connection on port 1234.
+I have also created a make target to run bochs listening for a remote gdb connection on port 1234.
 You need to compile bochs with --enable-gdb-stub to use this script!

-    $ ./debug.sh
+    $ make bochs-dbg

 When you run that, bochs will say "Waiting for gdb connection on port 1234."
 You can now connect with gdb from another terminal.
-Use --symbols=path/to/oos.exe so that gdb is aware of our function and variable names.
+Use --symbols=oos.exe so that gdb is aware of our function and variable names.

-    $ gdb --symbols=Src/Kernel/oos.exe
+    $ gdb --symbols=oos.exe
     GNU gdb (GDB) 7.0
     Copyright (C) 2009 Free Software Foundation, Inc.
     License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>